Grevillea beardiana: Distribution and habitat

 Red combs grows in heathland in sandy and granitic soils, and occurs between Newdegate, Salmon Gums and Lake Johnston in the Coolgardie, Esperance Plains and Mallee biogeographic regions of south-western Western Australia.

 Conservation status

-Grevillea beadleana is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Grevillea beadleana is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions and as Least Concern on the IUCN Red List of Threatened Species.